NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 ## The Shortcut That Becomes a Detour

-I'll be honest, yes vibe coding _does_ accelerate prototyping.
+I'll be honest; yes, vibe coding _does_ accelerate prototyping.
 Yes, it also lowers the floor for experimentation.
 But we have to stop pretending that this comes without trade-offs.
 You are accumulating technical debt at warp speed.
 You are outsourcing logic to a model trained on GitHub, filled with every security